-Graduate Studies Arizona State University West P.O.
+Graduate Studies Arizona State University at the West campus P.O.
 Box 37100 Phoenix, AZ 85069-7100

-The priority application deadlines are April 1 for the summer session, June 1 for the fall semester, and November 1 for the spring semester.
+The priority application deadlines are April 15 for the summer session, June 15 for the fall semester, and November 1 for the spring semester.
 International students should apply by May 1 for fall semester and October 1 for spring semester.